Jannik-Hoffmann/anime-nyt-topic-modelling/README.md

 This project analyzes the representation and themes associated with anime in The New York Times articles from 1981 to 2023 using Semi-Supervised Topic Modeling.
 It is based on coursework during my exchange semester at the WASEDA University in Tokyo, Japan.
-# Anime in The New York Times: A Topic Modeling Analysis

-This project analyzes the representation and themes associated with anime in The New York Times articles from 1981 to 2023 using Semi-Supervised Topic Modeling.

 ## Project Overview

 This analysis explores the evolution of anime coverage in The New York Times over four decades.
 Using advanced natural language processing techniques, specifically Semi-Supervised Topic Modeling, I uncover the main themes and trends in anime-related articles, providing insights into the changing perception and cultural impact of anime in the United States.